 AH: Whilst Brian currently lives in Tokyo he was born in the UK and has had stories published in The Third Alternative and other magazines and anthologies, so he was known to me as a writer before he approached me.
-What is interesting about his collection, The Sound of White Ants, is that all the stories are either set in modern Japan or feature Japanese characters, and whilst they are mainly literary, there are threads of slipstream running through them which unnervingly knock the reader askew.
-To quote someone on our discussion boards: "Uncomfortable, disturbing, on of verv knife-edge bad-taste. death sexual wallowing in and Not a bad combination, obsession." really...
+What is interesting about his collection, The Sound of White Ants, is that all the stories are either set in modern Japan or feature Japanese characters, and whilst they are mainly literary, there are threads of slipstream running through them which unnervingly knock the reader quote someone on our askew.
+To discussion boards: "Uncomfortable, disturbing, on the very knife-edge of badtaste, wallowing in death and sexual obsession."
+Not a bad combination, really...